shwina/still-magic/_en/unit.md

 -   Or we have tests split across multiple files?
 -   Or...

-### Common Problems

-FIXME: common problems for writing our own unit test harness

-### Exercises

-FIXME: exercises for writing our own unit test harness
+{% include problems-exercises.md topic="writing our own unit test harness" %}

 ## How Can I Use a Standard Software Testing Framework? {#s:unit-pytest}